 If you’re a battle-hardened freak, go and watch “Hunter X Hunter“.
 Do you like Mechs?
 Go watch “Neon Genesis Evangelion”.
 How about a battle of the minds?
 Go watch “Death Note”

 No matter who you are, anime has something you will fall in love with.

 It’s incredible how animation can give us feelings of warmth, happiness, sadness, anger, love, frustrations, excitement and causing us to feel inspired.

-It’s all these feelings that causes all of us to appreciate anime much more, anime is an art and because of it, we’ve gone through amazing experiences.
+It’s all these feelings that cause all of us to appreciate anime much more, anime is an art and because of it, we’ve gone through amazing experiences.

-So before I leave, make sure you comment on why you love anime, which is your favourite anime and why.
+So before I leave, make sure you comment on why you love anime, which is your favorite anime and why.

 Why do People like Anime F.A.Q